 The Company is licensed to provide recruitment services and other related services in Fiji to Narita Airport Business Company Limited (NAAB).
 The Company provides the services of recruiting employees for NAAB and preparing the employees for working in Japan by providing Japanese preparatory classes.
+These employees are charged an enrolment fee at the start of each school term.
 Invoices to NAAB are issued once services are provided.
 Revenue is recognised over time as the services are provided to the students based on the time elapsed method.